beyarkay/masters-thesis/02_background.md

 Note that if the true class is 0, the loss is zero.

-The full expression for categorical cross-entropy loss is given by:

-$$
-    H(p, q) = - \sum_i p_i \log q_i
-$$

 ## Hidden Markov Models

-Hidden Markov Models (HMMs) are a form of machine learning designed for modelling a series of observations over time.
+Hidden Markov Models (HMMs) are a form of machine learning often used to model a series of observations over time.
 HMMs were initially proposed by
 @Baum1966HMMs in a series of statistical papers with other authors in the late 1960s.
 In the late 1980s, they became commonplace for sequence analysis [@Bishop1986MaximumLA], specifically in the field of bioinformatics